Phonk: Early 2010s: Origins

 Phonk took inspiration from trap roots in the Southern United States in the mid-1990s.
-Artists or musical groups like DJ Screw, X-Raided, DJ Spanish Fly, DJ Squeeky, and the collective Three 6 Mafia all helped pioneer the foundations for the genre to emerge many years later, with the Houston chopped and screwed seen as the precursor to the genre.
-Artists such as SpaceGhostPurrp and Lil Ugly Mane revived the sound in the form of phonk in the early 2010s.
+Artists or musical groups like DJ Screw, X-Raided, DJ Spanish Fly, Tommy Wright III, DJ Squeeky, and the collective Three 6 Mafia all helped pioneer the foundations for the genre to emerge many years later, with the Houston chopped and screwed seen as the precursor to the genre.